veler/CtrlHelpApp/README.md

 ## Introduction

-Are you tired of fumbling through menus and mouse clicks?
+Are you tired of navigating through menus and making countless mouse clicks?
 Say hello to CtrlHelp, your ultimate shortcut companion!
-Whether you're a productivity guru, a computer novice, or someone with vision impairment, CtrlHelp empowers you to master over 80 application shortcuts effortlessly.
+Whether you're a productivity guru, a gamer, a computer novice, or someone with vision impairment, CtrlHelp empowers you to master over 80 application shortcuts effortlessly.
 Inspired by the gamified approach of language learning apps, CtrlHelp offers a unique experience tailored to keyboard shortcuts.
 Here's why you'll love it:

 ### Learn and Practice Shortcuts

-Access CtrlHelp's interactive practice mode right from your system tray.
-Dive into shortcuts for popular apps like Word, Excel, Photoshop, Visual Studio, and more.
+With CtrlHelp's interactive practice mode, you can explore shortcuts for popular apps like Word, Excel, Photoshop, JetBrains, Visual Studio, Age of Empires, and more, right from your system tray.
 Become a keyboard wizard at your own pace!

 ### Instant Cheat Sheet

-Can't recall a shortcut?
-No worries!
-Hold the Ctrl key, and a list of shortcuts for your active app appears.
+Forgot a shortcut?
+No problem!
+Simply hold the Ctrl key, and a list of shortcuts for your active app appears.
 Select a command, and voilà—you've harnessed the power of shortcuts without disrupting your workflow.

 ### Accessibility for All

-CtrlHelp is not just a productivity tool, it's a powerful ally for those with vision and memory disorders.
-Its intuitive design and functionality can greatly enhance the computing experience for users who rely on screen readers or have difficulty memorizing commands.
+CtrlHelp is more than just a productivity tool.
+It’s a powerful ally for those with vision and memory disorders.
+Its intuitive design and functionality can significantly enhance the computing experience for users who rely on screen readers or have difficulty memorizing commands.

 ### A Growing List of Supported Apps
-With over 80 apps and 8,000 shortcuts, CtrlHelp covers a wide range of software categories.
+With over 80 apps, video games, and 8,000 shortcuts, CtrlHelp covers a wide range of software categories.

 Browsers & Internet
 - Brave